GMLC-TDC/HELICS/docs/installation/windows.md

    Building with Visual Studio 2017 will require boost 1.65.1 or newer and cmake 3.9
     or newer.
 Use 14.0 versions for Visual Studio 2015, 14.1 files for Visual studio 2017.
 Visual studio 2019 will require cmake 3.14 or later.
     Boost 1.70 with cmake 3.14 is the current recommended configuration.
-3. *Optional* Install [ZeroMQ](http://zeromq.org/build:_start) if you
+3. *Optional* Only if you need a global Install of ZeroMQ [ZeroMQ](http://zeromq.org/build:_start).
-   need ZeroMQ support and don't need a copy in a global system location.
-   We recommend skipping this step and running cmake with the `ZMQ_LOCAL_BUILD=ON` option to automatically set up a project-only copy of ZeroMQ later on.
+   We **highly recommend skipping** this step and running cmake with the `ZMQ_LOCAL_BUILD=ON` option enabled(which is default on windows) to automatically set up a project-only copy of ZeroMQ.
 The ZeroMQ Windows installer is **very** outdated and will not work with new versions of Visual Studio.
-The cmake from ZeroMQ on windows is also function and can be used to store ZMQ in another location that will need to be specified for HELICS.
+The cmake from ZeroMQ on windows is also functional and can be used to store ZMQ in another location that will need to be specified for HELICS.
 4. *Optional* Install
    [MS-MPI](https://msdn.microsoft.com/en-us/library/bb524831(v=vs.85).aspx)
    if you need MPI support.